GT581/Streamlit-Projects/README.md

 # Streamlit Projects
- repo for all projects in a streamlit app
+ repo for all projects in my streamlit app: https://gt581dev.streamlit.app/